dhutapratama/docs/queues.md

 <a name="processing-all-queued-jobs-then-exiting"></a>
 #### Processing All Queued Jobs & Then Exiting

 The `--stop-when-empty` option may be used to instruct the worker to process all jobs and then exit gracefully.
-This option can be useful when processing Laravel queues within a Docker container if you wish to shutdown the container after the queue is empty:
+This option can be useful when processing Lets queues within a Docker container if you wish to shutdown the container after the queue is empty:

 ```shell
 php artisan queue:work --stop-when-empty